 Nouns, noun expressions

-a bonus, a career choice, a CV, challenges, experience, job/labor market, job opportunities, a job satisfaction, perks, prospects, qualifications, references, responsibilities, a salary, a vacancy, working hours, a workplace
+a bonus, a career choice, a CV, challenges, experience, a job interview, job/labor market, job opportunities, a job satisfaction, perks, prospects, qualifications, references, responsibilities, a salary, a vacancy, working hours, a workplace

 Adjectives describing jobs